claimed-framework/component-library/README.md

 ![AIX360/LIME highlights a poor deep learning covid classification model looking at bones only](https://github.com/IBM/claimed/raw/master/images/elyra_lime.png)
 *AIX360/LIME highlights a poor deep learning covid classification model looking at bones only*

-Components of this library can be exported as:
+Components of this Library can be exported as:
 1. KubeFlow pipeline components
 2. Apache Airflow components
 3. Standalone graphical components for the Elyra pipeline editor